At a Glance

 Tailor Your CV: Customise your CV to reflect your qualifications and experiences that are most relevant to the role.
 Emphasise any previous firearms training, coaching, or instructional roles you have held.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for firearms training and your commitment to public safety.
-Mention specific examples of your training delivery and how you can contribute to the CNC's mission.
+Mention specific examples of your training delivery experience and how it relates to the position.

 Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.